nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 4. Employee section
 5. Department section

-### 6.1.1 Command line
+### 3.1.1 Command line
 The command line box located at the top of the application window serves to receive your typed inputs.

 To start typing a command, move your cursor over to the command line and click it.

-### 6.1.2 Result display
+### 3.1.2 Result display
 Underneath the command line is the result display.
 This text box displays necessary information when executing commands.

+### 3.1.3 Employees
+Next to the Departments panel is the Employees section.
+This panel displays all the information regarding your employees.
+The information shown include the employee id, email, phone number, address, emails and tags given to the employee

-### 6.1.3 Departments
+### 3.1.4 Departments
 The leftmost panel is the Departments section.
-Here you can view what are is the status of the departments in your company.
+Here you can view the status of the departments in your company.
 The main data you can view on hand is the number of employees available.

-### 6.1.4 Employees
-Next to the Departments panel is the Employee section.
-This panel displays all the information regarding your employees.
-The information shown include the employee id, email, phone number, address, emails and tags given to the employee

-### 6.1.5 Leaves
+### 3.1.5 Leaves
 The last panel on the right is the Leaves section.
 On this panel, you can view the dates in which employees have applied for leave.
 Each leave date would contain the number of employees who applied leaves on that day.

-## 6.2.
+## 3.2.
 Key definitions

 [//]: # (GENERAL FORMAT OF DATA TYPE DEFINITION:)